 Outside the casino, tipping at the end of a meal is the report card of how your server took care of you.
-Attentiveness, and friendliness are key factors in my book.
-Take a taxi, tip at the end.
-Get help with your bags at the hotel, tip at the end.
+Attentiveness and friendliness are critical factors in my book.
+Take a taxi, and tip at the end.
+Get help with your bags at the hotel, and tip at the end.
 I soon learned that tipping at the casino is a little different.

 - Greet the dealer, and ask how his/her day has been as you lay (not throw) your money on the table.

-- When the pit boss comes over, address them the same way as you give him/her your players card.
+- When the pit boss comes over, address them the same way you give him/her your player’s card.

-- Tip the dealer during play – better yet play for the dealer.
+- Tip the dealer during play – better yet, play for the dealer.
 Put a smaller bet down with yours.
-Many dealers look forward to be part of the action.
-Now that you and the dealer are a team, watch for a positive reaction.
+Many dealers look forward to being part of the action.
+Now that you and the dealer are a team, notice a positive reaction and appreciation.
 If none, no more play for the dealer.
 However, I’m yet to see that.
 If they appreciate it, occasionally repeat, or more depending on your bankroll’s progress.

-- Dealers at tables such as Pai Gow Poker may really appreciate it.
-With such a slow game that doesn’t bring a lot of tips their way, dealers may particularly take notice.
+- Dealers at tables such as Pai Gow Poker may appreciate it.
+With such a slow game that doesn’t bring many tips their way, dealers may mainly take notice.

 - Back to that pit boss – remember they were dealers once.
-When they see you tip, or play for the dealers, pit bosses may bump up your bet-per-play rating.
-Tipping isn’t automaticaklly included as part of your wager amount, but it could mean a bump up to a higher denomination.
+When they see you tip or play for the dealers, pit bosses may bump up your bet-per-play rating.
+Tipping isn’t automatically included as part of your wager amount, but it could mean a bump to a higher denomination.

-The following are tipping guidelines for table games.
-It is my opinion that part if the dealer’s service responsibility is providing a good time, or at least a efficient run of the game.
+Part of the dealer’s service responsibility is providing a reasonable time or efficient game run.
 I don’t tip “Debbie” or “Donald” Downers.
-But, as long as the game is being dealt in a professional, pleasant manner, it is appropriate to tip your dealer periodically regardless of whether you’re winning or losing.
+But, if the dealer is professional and pleasant, it is appropriate to tip your dealer periodically regardless of whether you’re winning or losing.
 Besides, having the dealer on your side can certainly help.
 Many dealers will look out for your bets if you even place a bet for them, including them in the game.

 Blackjack – A good rule of thumb and proper tip etiquette is to tip the dealer about one chip worth five dollars during each session.
-A session is the amount of time that a dealer works the table before their replacement steps in.
-Some blackjack players set aside as much as ten percent prior to starting gambling.
+A session is the time a dealer works the table before their replacement.
+Some blackjack players set aside as much as ten percent before starting gambling.

-Craps – Again, like blackjack, it is custom to give the dealer a minimum of one chip worth five dollars during the session that they man the table.
-A side bet of as much as ten percent can be set aside to compensate the dealer.
-Craps is a tough game for dealers and takes a special person to follow all the action, especially on a busy table.
-A “two-way hardway” bet, even at $1 denomination, includes the dealer and is always appreciated.
-Dealers at the craps table especially will take care of you more if you forget a typical wager, or forgot to pick up a winner.
+Craps – Again, like blackjack, it is custom to give the dealer a minimum of one chip worth five dollars during the session.
+The player can add a side bet to the ante for the dealer to be “in play.”
+Craps is a challenging game for dealers and takes a particular person to follow all the actions, especially on a busy table.
+A “two-way hard way” bet, even at a $1 denomination, is always appreciated, including the dealer.
+Dealers at the craps table will take care of you more if you forget a typical wager or forget to pick up a winner.
 That should weigh in on your tip considerations.

-Poker – Tipping etiquette for poker is much like blackjack and craps in that most players give their dealer a minimum of one chip worth five dollars during the session that they deal.
-Depending on the amount you win, you can give the dealer an extra ten percent but do not tip more than twenty-five dollars.
+Poker – Tipping etiquette is much like blackjack and craps in that most players give their dealer a minimum of one chip worth five dollars during the session they deal.
+Then, depending on the amount you win, you can give the dealer an extra ten percent but do not tip more than twenty-five dollars.

-Roulette – While at the roulette table, the tipping rules are pretty simple.
+Roulette – The tipping rules are pretty simple at the roulette table.
 Keep your tip around one chip worth five dollars for each session.

 $1250 gets $10 or $5.
 Some will give $20 off the top.